You just gave the best performance ever. You were calm, confident and engaging. The audience loved you!

 Seriously.
 If you go in a boat, wear your PFD—Personal Flotation Device.
 Let’s stop needless drownings.

-So if you’re a terrible presenter, terrific!
+So if you’re terrible at something, terrific!
 Now’s the time to start learning.
-And if you’re a good presenter, terrific!
+And if you’re good, terrific!
 Now’s the time to keep improving.
-It’s easy to create and record your presentations, find a Toastmasters or similar group, or start a presentation practice group at work.

-So expect the surf, create a safe and durable surfboard of strategies, and ride those waves to the Beach of Expertise.
-Stay safe!
+Expect some Shame Waves, create a strong surfboard of strategies, and ride those waves to the Beach of Success!